-In order to fetch and push between a personal server and a shared server, the respective servers must have authentication and access permissions configured correctly:
+In order to fetch and push between servers, the respective servers must have authentication and access permissions configured correctly:

-- The user name on the shared server must be the same as the user name on your personal server.
-This will be the case by default unless you have specified the RemoteUser field in the shared server's remote spec. - The user must exist on the shared server. - The user must have read (fetch) and write (push) permission on the shared server. - The server.allowpush and server.allowfetch configuration settings must be set to on (they're off by default) on both the shared server and the personal server.
-See the command p4 help configurables for more information. - The user must be logged into the shared server via p4 login -r.
+- The user name on the remote server must be the same as the user name on the local server.
+This will be the case by default unless you have specified the RemoteUser field in the remote server's remote spec. - The user must exist on the remote server. - The user must have read (fetch) and write (push) permission on the remote server.

+- The server.allowpush and server.allowfetch configuration settings must be set to on (they're off by default) on both the remote server and the local server.
+See the command p4 help configurables for more information. - The user must be logged into the remote server via p4 login -r.